ms/buildtogether.tech/git-solo/index.md

 So far we have only used a sequential timeline with Git: each change builds on the one before, and *only* on the one before.
-However, there are times when we want to try things out without disrupting our main work.
-To do this, we can use
-<span g="branch_git">branches</span> to work on separate tasks in parallel.
-Each branch is a parallel timeline; changes made on the branch only affect that branch unless and until we explicitly combine them with work done in another branch.
+However, there are times when we want to work on several things at once.
+To do this, we can use <span g="branch_git">branches</span> to work on separate tasks in parallel.
+Each branch is like a parallel timeline: changes made to one branch have no effect on other branches unless and until we explicitly merge them.

 We can see what branches exist in a repository like this: